 On People, We made progress towards creating a "Great Place 2 Work" by implementing initiatives that promote global bonding, developing a comprehensive well-being strategy, and investing in employee skills.
-We also conducted our first global employee survey to gather valuable feedback and insights, which will help us meet the changing needs of our employees.
+We also survey to gather valuable feedback and insights, which will help us meet the changing needs of our employees.
 Additionally, we have improved our health and safety procedures, reduced accidents, increased supplier ESG audits and introduced more community engagement activities.